jeff-zucker/solid-file-client/README.md

 **getCredentials( configFile )** **only in node/console context**

 The configFile parameter is optional.
-If supplied, it uses the specified file, otherwise a file named solid-credentials.json in the same folder as the script will be used.
-The file must contain a json structure like
+It should point to a JSON file as described below.
+If no configFile is specified, the method will look for the file name in an environment variable SOLIDCRED.
+If neither is found, the method looks for a file named solid-credentials.json in the same folder as the script is run.

+Wherever it is located, the file must contain a JSON structure like
 this:

 ```javascript